joshjerred/AOS/README.md

 fswebcam can be replaced with raspistill if you want to use a PI cam Replace line 5 with "raspistill -t 1 --width 320 --height 256 -e png -o ./tmpdir/tmp.png"

+Do "dos2unix AOS.sh" inorder to unbreak stuff while attempting to update the main script.
+Obviously be in the AOS Directory

+(These are just notes to remind me how to unbreak everything I think)

 ___________
 How to run:
 Simply do "bash AOS.sh"